Many0nne/GracefulErrors/README.md

 - Route errors to `toast`, `modal`, `inline`, or `silent`
 - Register typed error codes with per-code UI behavior
 - Dedupe, queue, and limit concurrent notifications
-- Integrate with React through a provider, hooks, and an error boundary
+- Integrate with React or Vue through framework-native APIs and error boundaries
 - Render with Sonner or a custom adapter

 ## Installation